 Lateness / Punctuality

 If a student is late this will be recorded by the tutor and with recurrences of lateness detentions will be used.
 All students arriving late to the academy must sign in with Mrs O’Neill outside Main Reception prior to going to lessons.
-Students with regular lateness will be put onto lateness reports and be monitored by tutor / Head of House.
+Students with regular lateness will be put onto lateness reports and be monitored by tutor / Senior Pastoral Manager.
 Please see our Attendance and Punctuality Policies for further details – this is available in the Academy Policies section.

 Learning and Leisure